-If there is one safety razor that experts recommend to both newbies and experienced wet shavers, the Merckur 34C is one of the first that they would recommend.
+If there is one safety razor that experts recommend to both newbies and experienced wet shavers, the Merkur 34C would be their first option.

 And if you put in a less aggressive blade like a Dorco, this turns into a great beginner’s razor.

 This makes it one of the most versatile options available.

 The best part is you don’t have to spend a whole lot.
 This DE razor will cost just around $40.
 You’ll get a good quality razor that’ll last a long time.

 One of the significant advantages of a safety razor like this over a cartridge would be the cost savings long term.
 I’m talking about decades here.

 A quick look at the features of the Merkur 34C

 - This is a two-piece razor (not adjustable)